GPUOpen-LibrariesAndSDKs/D3D12MemoryAllocator/README.md

 This library can help developers to manage memory allocations and resource creation by offering function `Allocator::CreateResource` similar to the standard `ID3D12Device::CreateCommittedResource`.
 It internally:

 - Allocates and keeps track of bigger memory heaps, used and unused ranges inside them, finds best matching unused ranges to create new resources there as placed resources.
-- Automatically respects aligment requirements for created resources.
+- Automatically respects alignment requirements for created resources.
 - Automatically handles resource heap tier - whether it's `D3D12_RESOURCE_HEAP_TIER_1` that requires to keep certain classes of resources separate or `D3D12_RESOURCE_HEAP_TIER_2` that allows to keep them all together.

 Additional features: